-Dose-response relationships are amongst the earliest studies done on any new drug, pesticide, and many chemicals.
-Cancer drugs require highly advanced statistical analyses of dose-response, because sometimes the best dose for efficacy is just below the toxic level dose.
+Dose-response relationships are amongst the earliest studies done on any new drug, pesticide, or chemical.
+For example, cancer drugs require highly advanced statistical analyses of dose-response because sometimes the best dose for efficacy is just below the toxic level dose.
 This is because cancer cells are really just corrupted versions of your own cells, so what kills them could kill “normal” cells.

 Dr. Cami Ryan, who holds her doctorate in biotechnology and agriculture, designed a brilliant and colorful chart about the toxic dose of numerous “natural” and man-made chemicals.
 You will be surprised.

 First of all, “natural” compounds like nicotine, cyanide, vitamin D, and botulin (the favorite of wrinkle-removing plastic surgeons everywhere) are some of the most toxic and scary compounds on the planet.
-That’s why the appeal to nature is probably one of the most silly and illogical arguments that you can make.
+That’s why the appeal to nature is probably one of the silliest and most illogical arguments that you can make.

 One more thing.
 That’s not a lifetime dose of 200 cups.
-The biological half life of caffeine is around 3-7 hours, and it would be mostly gone within 24 hours, just in time for your morning couple of cups of coffee.
+The biological half-life of caffeine is around 3-7 hours, and it would be mostly gone within 24 hours, just in time for your next morning’s couple of cups of coffee.

 Toxicity itself doesn’t tell us the whole story about chemicals – there are actually two things to examine.
-First, it’s the dose response curve for toxicity and a similar curve for effectiveness.
-The margin of safety for any chemical, including the “toxic vaccine chemicals,” is the the difference between the doses.
+First, it’s the dose-response curve for toxicity and a similar curve for effectiveness.
+The margin of safety for any chemical, including the “toxic vaccine chemicals,” is the difference between the doses.
 The effective dose has to be below the toxic dose.

-As you can see above, two curves are generated, the blue one measures the the effectiveness for a chemical like morphine, and the red one represents the toxicity.
+As you can see above, two curves are generated, the blue one measures the effectiveness of a drug like morphine, and the red one represents the toxicity.
 One can then determine how much of margin of safety there might be between the effective dose and a toxic dose.
 This matters in biology.

 Toxic vaccine chemicals – formaldehyde

-Formaldehyde is one of those scary toxic vaccine chemicals that are at the forefront of several anti-vaccine tropes.
-This simple bio-organic molecule is used in the purification of the vaccine (the last thing we want is contamination from viruses or bacteria) – 99.9% of which is removed during the final steps of manufacturing.
+Formaldehyde is one of those scary vaccine chemicals that are at the forefront of several anti-vaccine tropes.
+This simple bio-organic molecule is used in the purification of the vaccine (the last thing we want is contamination from pathogenic viruses or bacteria) – 99.9% of the formaldehyde is removed during the final steps of manufacturing.

 So what can we conclude from all of this information?

-- The normal blood level of formaldehyde is 2.74 +/- 0.14 mg/L. A normal child has a blood volume of 2-3 L, so a normal child has 5-9 mg of formaldehyde naturally floating in her blood.
+- The normal blood level of formaldehyde is 2.74 +/- 0.14 mg/L. A typical child has a blood volume of 2-3 L, so a typical child has 5-9 mg of formaldehyde naturally floating in her blood.

 - This level is about 1,000,000X more than found in a dose of vaccine.
 Is that math clear?